Turkey

 Kurdish paper distributor gunned down in southeastern Turkey

-Reporters Without Borders has condemned media worker Kadri Bagdu ’s murder Tuesday while distributing the Kurdish dailies Azadiya Welat and Özgür Gündem in Seyhan, in the southeastern province of Adana.
+Reporters Without Borders has condemned media worker Kadri Bagdu’s murder Tuesday while distributing the Kurdish dailies Azadiya Welat and Özgür Gündem in Seyhan, in the southeastern province of Adana.
 His targeted killing harks back to the darkest hours of Turkey’s recent history.
-Bagdu, 46, was distributing the newspapers free of charge on the street in the Sakir Pasa district of Seyhan when he was shot five times by two individuals on a motorcycle who then sped away.
-One of the shots hit...
-MORE
+Bagdu, 46, was distributing the newspapers free of charge on the street in the Sakir Pasa district of Seyhan...

 RWB calls on Turkish judiciary to drop charges against German photojournalists